Photometry with XGA

 These images have now been generated and associated with the appropriate source.

-The process for generating exposure maps is almost identical to the image generation process, we simply call a different function, though XMM calibration files (CCFs) are required to make exposure maps, so they will be generated if they do not already exist:
+The process for generating exposure maps is almost identical to the image generation process, we simply call a different function.

 [7]:

-# every ObsID in every source in this sample
+# for every instrument in every XMM ObsID in every source in this sample

 demo_smp = eexpmap(demo_smp, lo_en=lo_en, hi_en=hi_en)